 What it does: Streaks is an app that empowers Apple product users to track habits successfully by maintaining habit streaks, hence its name.
 An Apple design award winner, Streaks is available on iPhone, Apple Watch, iPad, and Mac.

 How it fits into habit tracking: Track daily, weekly, and monthly habits and set recurring due dates.
 You can also get data on your habit streaks to monitor your progress, adjust according to your performance, and celebrate your wins along the way.
+Streaks isn't just for creating new habits, either — a streak can be days you go without engaging in a bad habit you're trying to quit.

 Why we love it: We like how Streaks integrates with Apple's Health Kit.
 Set habits based on your Apple Watch or iPhone data, such as your walking steps or hours of sleep.
+It also brings your habit tracker to your home screen, somewhere you're more likely to see your progress daily and hold yourself accountable for staying on track.

 What it does: Productive is an app that not only provides basic habit-tracking functionality, but assists users with managing the behaviors associated with forming new habits.
 Productive is available on iOS and Android.